Turning up the heat in your hot sauce recipe

 My recipe for fermented hot sauce.

-And if the exceptional taste isn’t enough to convince you to make your own, it gives you healthy probiotics and beneficial digestive enzymes.
+And if the exceptional taste isn’t enough to convince you to make your own, it also gives you healthy probiotics and beneficial digestive enzymes.
 When you make it yourself you can choose organic ingredients.
 And now you can even control the heat.

 If you are looking for creative recipes to use your homemade hot sauce, check out the Sriracha Cook Book.
 Enjoy!